Bronwyn Clarke established her Pottery in Deep Bay, Tasmania in 2016.

 She uses local Deep Bay clay blends providing a special point of difference to her pots.
 Her free form scratched decoration is a signature feature of current work as are her special glaze effects.

-Bronwyn’s Deep Bay Studio is open on request and on weekends from September through to May.
+Bronwyn’s Deep Bay Studio is open on request and on weekends.
 Bronwyn suggests that if you are planning a weekend visit in advance it is best to call first on 0410 343 077 to check as Open Studio arrangements may alter.
 Announcements can be seen on Facebook Bronwyn Clarke Ceramics and Instagram @bronwynclarkeceramics.